xiansnn/CPP_DevKit2/README.md

 A CMake file "fetch_cpp_devkit.cmake" is provided. it set up include directories to the include directories of all provided libraries.
 It mus be included in the top level CMakeLists.txt after the project() command.

-## HOWTO use MVC
-MVC has three parts:
-- Model : where is the core of the application.
-- View : supported by widgets, its mission is only to show the values, datas of the Model.
-Several widget can be attached to a Model, showing different data of a same data viewed by different way.
-- Control : supported by any means (switch, rotary encoder, ...).
-It allow the User to change something in the Model.

-The Model maintains a flag that indicates when something has changes and must be viewed.
-This is a signal that triggs the efective (re)drawing of the display.
-Otherwise nothing happens, savin time of processing.